What is a Classic Car?

 Many classic car owners put their cars under regular auto insurance policies believing that will be enough, but that’s not the case.
 Regular auto insurance policies consider the value of your car will depreciate over time, meaning they’ll pay out less money for accidents as the years go by.
 In most instances, classic cars gain value over the years.
 In the event of an accident in your classic car, having only plain car insurance will cause you to lose money.

 Some insurance providers also offer specialty towing services for classic cars with soft straps and guaranteed flatbed towing.
 Some will also replace your damaged vehicle with original parts.
+Check to see if you would benefit from a policy like comprehensive coverage.
+Talk to a local insurance agent today to find the best classic car insurance companies in your area.

-If you’re still unsure about whether or not you should purchase classic car insurance in addition to your regular auto policy, please contact and agent today who will be happy to discuss your needs.
+If you’re still unsure about whether or not you should purchase classic car insurance policy in addition to your regular auto policy, please contact and agent today who will be happy to discuss your needs.